The University of Texas at Austin- What Starts Here Changes the World

 ($85/$100) x $10.00 = 85% x $10.00 = $8.50

-When traveling out-of-state, the meal expense reimbursement rate may be reduced and a corresponding amount used to increase the lodging reimbursement rate.
+When traveling in-state or out-of-state on local or state funds, the meal expense reimbursement rate may be reduced and a corresponding amount used to increase the lodging reimbursement rate.
 However, lodging expense may not be reduced to increase the meal reimbursement rate.

 Local accounts may reimburse tips and gratuities incurred during travel for official business.
-The amount of the reimbursement may not exceed 15%.
+The amount of the reimbursement may not exceed 20 percent of the reimbursed amount.
 The tip or gratuity is separate from the daily meal limit and should be itemized in the "Other Travel" section of the voucher.

 Voucher Requirements: